Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: An Example

-where one finds that the first one is always larger and so it is actually the first step that increases the distinguishability the most (when measured in terms of relative entropy).
-Hence we have $\ell = 1$ in \autoref{thm:seq_par}.
-Also, as $\rho_1 = \sigma_1$ our parallel input state in \autoref{thm:seq_par} will just be $\nu = \rho_1^{\otimes m}$ as this is what achieves the minimum in the smoothed max-divergence (for all $\varepsilon'$)
+where interestingly \eqref{eq:example-adaptive-diff-1} is always larger than \eqref{eq:example-adaptive-diff-2}, and so it is the first step that increases the distinguishability the most (when measured in terms of relative entropy).
+This also implies that this adaptive strategy is not asymptotically optimal, as

-To illustrate our theorem, we want to compare the given sequential strategy to the parallel one from our theorem; i.e. we want to compare the two quantities
+and hence it is asymptotically better to just use a parallel strategy with tensor copies of $\rho_1$ as an input state.
+Nevertheless, we will see that the adaptive strategy is still far superior in a regime where the number of channel uses $m$ is not too large: It is well known (see, e.g., \cite[Prop.~4.66]{khatri_principles_2020}) that for all states $\rho, \sigma$